In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Common mistakes new iOS developers make

-At this point, I've listed all of the core and extension skills I believe you'll need to work as a full-time iOS developer.
+At this point, we've listed all of the core and extension skills you'll need to work as a full-time iOS developer.

-There are seven major issues that people face, and I'd like to go over them in order.
+There are seven major issues that people face.

 - Remembering everything